METALS-Copper falls on China stimulus uncertainty

 were also up just 3.8 percent -- the slowest in 13 months.

-small budget surplus in the final month of the 2012 fiscal year.
+posted a small budget surplus in the final month of the 2012

 Germany insisted it was too soon to say Greece deserved more